LoftyTowers/CheckoutPaymentGatewayApi/README.md

 ### JWT Authentication

--   Added to authenticate the calls to the server endpoint .
+-   Added to authenticate the calls to the server endpoint.

 ### Serilog